Michael Dokes: Professional career

 Dokes turned professional in 1976.
 He received national exposure in a televised exhibition with Muhammad Ali in 1977, which saw Ali clown and mug while slipping Dokes's punches, but also revealed glimpses of Dokes's potential.
 He came to real prominence in 1979 by defeating veteran contender Jimmy Young.
 His career faltered slightly after fighting to a draw with Ossie Ocasio, but Dokes returned to knock out Ocasio in one round soon thereafter.
 By early 1982, after a first-round knockout of Lynn Ball to win the NABF title, Dokes was in line for a title shot.
 He was ranked #2 by the WBC and #3 by the WBA.
-Dokes became WBA heavyweight champion in 1982 by knocking out Mike Weaver in the first round in a match held weeks after the Ray Mancini-Duk Koo Kim lightweight title fight that ended in Kim's death.
+Dokes became WBA heavyweight champion in 1982 by knocking out Mike Weaver in the first round in a match held four weeks after the Ray Mancini-Duk Koo Kim lightweight title fight that ended in Kim's death.
 Because of Nevada State Athletic Commission instructions to referee Joey Curtis regarding the stoppage of the fight in light of the incident, some felt it was premature.
 In the rematch, Dokes retained his title on a majority draw (tie).

 Dokes's reign as the WBA title holder was short-lived.
 He lost his title by a tenth-round knockout to Gerrie Coetzee.
 He was later knocked out by future champion Evander Holyfield.

 Dokes was knocked out by Donovan Ruddock in 1990.
 In 1993, Dokes faced newly crowned heavyweight champion Riddick Bowe in his first title defense since defeating Evander Holyfield.
 Bowe won by TKO in the first round.
 Although Dokes and his team protested that the fight was stopped prematurely, it was obvious that Dokes was in no condition to continue after taking a vicious barrage of punches from the heavy-hitting Bowe.
 After a nearly three-year hiatus, Dokes returned to the ring winning three of five matches over a two-year period before retiring for good in 1997.